 Stu Unger’s’ famous retort to be called a good loser was that it was the worst thing one could be called and that a good loser was simply a loser did nothing to win friends and influence people.
 This also affected his card-playing exploits in Las Vegas, and he was banned from gin rummy tournaments because nobody would enter if he was playing.

-He was entered in the World Series of casino gambling online Event in 1980, and became the youngest ever winner, earning the nickname of the ‘kid’.
+He was entered in the World Series of Canadian Gambling Event in 1980, and became the youngest ever winner, earning the nickname of the ‘kid’.
 He returned to win the following year, only the second time this feat was ever achieved.
 After many years of drug abuse and problems, he was sponsored a seat at the 1997 World Series of Poker Main Event.
 Despite struggling on day one after a long drug binge, he returned on the second day and went on to win the tournament again.
 He is only the second person ever to have won three WSOP Main Events and has a permanent place in their hall of Fame.

 In High Roller: The Stu Ungar Story, he finishes telling his story to the stranger, and then leaves the room with him.
 The stranger was the Grim Reaper.